Advanced Config¶

 The fhdhr contains all the configuration options for interfacing between this script and your media platform.

-• discovery_address may be helpful for making SSDP work properly.
-If address is not 0.0.0.0, we will use that.
+addressandportare what we will allow the script to listen on.0.0.0.0is the default, and will respond to all.discovery_addressmay be helpful for making SSDP work properly.
+Ifaddressis not0.0.0.0, we will use that.
 If this is not set to a real IP, we won't run SSDP.
 SSDP is only really helpful for discovering in Plex/Emby.
-It's a wasted resource since you can manually add the ip:port of the script to Plex.
+It's a wasted resource since you can manually add theip:portof the script to Plex.tuner_countis a limit of devices able to stream from the script.
+The default is 4.friendlynameis to set the name that Plex sees the script as.reporting_*are settings that show how the script projects itself as a hardware device.device_authandrequire_authare for an unimplemented Authentication feature.chanscan_on_startScans Origin for new channels at startup.

 [fhdhr]